irsbugs/GStreaming/README.md

 player = Gst.ElementFactory.make('playbin', 'player')
 ```

 Of the four catagories of plugins, **playback** is one of the plugins for the base set for GStreamer.
 [Playback](https://gstreamer.freedesktop.org/documentation/playback/index.html?gi-language=c) has eleven features of which one of them is **playbin**.
 [Playbin](https://gstreamer.freedesktop.org/documentation/playback/playbin.html?gi-language=c) provides a stand-alone everything-in-one abstraction for an audio and/or video player.
 Thus playbin is the only plugin required for the *google_tts_poll.py* and *google_tts_loop.py* programs.
+This makes the code simple and perhaps faster in its execution than with the *google_tts_urllib.py*.

 The example code in GStreamer documentation is often in the C programming language.
 This needs to be converted to python.

 In C language a code example may be:
 ```
-player = gst_element_factory_make (playbin, "player");
+player = gst_element_factory_make ("playbin", "player");
 ```
 In Python this is written as:
 ```